Skip to content

 Alaska Tax Rates, Collections, and Burdens

 How does Alaska’s tax code compare?
 Alaska does not have an individual income tax.
-Alaska has a 2.0 to 9.40 percent corporate income tax rate.
-Alaska does not have a state sales tax, but has a max local sales tax rate of 7.50 percent and an average combined state and local sales tax rate of 1.76 percent.
-Alaska’s tax system ranks 3rd overall on our 2024 State Business Tax Climate Index.
+Alaska has a graduated corporate income tax, with rates ranging from 0.0 percent to 9.4 percent.
+Alaska does not have a state sales tax but has an average combined state and local sales tax rate of 1.82 percent.
+Alaska has a 1.07 percent effective property tax rate on owner-occupied housing value.

 Each state’s tax code is a multifaceted system with many moving parts, and Alaska is no exception.
 The first step towards understanding Alaska’s tax code is knowing the basics.
 How does Alaska collect tax revenue?
 Click the tabs below to learn more!
-You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures: How Does Your State Compare?
+You can also explore our state tax maps, which are compiled from our annual publication, Facts & Figures 2024: How Does Your State Compare?

 See Related Articles